Graduate Minor in Women's and Gender Studies

 553 Theorizing Black Feminisms (3).
 Prerequisites, WMST 101 and 202.
 Permission of the instructor for students lacking the prerequisites.
 Introduction to the theoretical and practical contributions of African American feminists who maintain that issues of race, gender, sexuality, and social class are central, rather than peripheral, to any history or strategy for bringing about social justice in the United States.

 555 Women and Creativity (3).
-Prerequisite, WMST 101.
+Prerequisite, WMST 101 and 202.
 Permission of the instructor for students lacking the prerequisite.
-This course will present an overview of the variety and diversity of contemporary American women’s experiences of creative expressions.
+This course will present an overview of the variety and diversity of contemporary American women's experiences of creative expressions.
 We explore how women have been historically excluded from the arts.

 560 Women and Religion in United States History (3).
 An interdisciplinary consideration of women's roles, behavior, and ideas in the religious life of Americans from 1636 to 1982.

 561 Performance of Women of Color (COMM 561) (3).
 See COMM 561 for description.

 562 Oral History and Performance (COMM 562, FOLK 562, HIST 562) (3).
 See COMM 562 for description.

 568 Women in the South (HIST 568) (3).
 See HIST 568 for description.

 569 African American Women's History (HIST 569) (3).
 See HIST 569 for description.

 576 The Ethnohistory of Native American Women (HIST 576) (3).
 See HIST 576 for description.

 583 Gender and Imperialism (3).
 Required preparation, one course in gender or non-Western societies.
 Permission of the instructor for students lacking the preparation.
 Focuses on feminist perspectives on imperialism; the effects of imperialism on colonized and European women; women's participation in anti-imperialist movements; and the legacies of imperialism for feminism today.